NutKac/TweetSubscriberCount/README.md

-# TweetSubscriberCount
+# Tweet Subscriber Count + Subscriber Goal
-Twython script for Raspberry P. Tweet the current subscriber count for a youtube channel.
+Twython script for Raspberry Pi.
+Tweet the current subscriber count for a youtube channel + subscriber goal.
+Enter you own keys in TweetSubscriberCount.py.
+Change the channel name, subscriber goal and the twittername.